Skip to main content

 Volumes

-• /root/.evcc/ directory for the internal SQLite database.
+• /root/.evcc/ directory for the internal SQLite database (required).
 The database is automatically stored in this directory.

-Create these directories on your host system.
-In this guide we use the paths /home/user/.evcc/ and /home/user/evcc.yaml as examples.
+Create the database directory on your host system.
+In this guide we use the path /home/user/.evcc/ as an example.
+If you're using file-based configuration, also use /home/user/evcc.yaml

 Installation